Near-Optimal and Robust Mechanism Design for Covering Problems with Correlated Players: LP-relaxations for the payment-minimization problem

-Our results are obtained by computing an optimal solution to \eqref{primal}, or a further relaxation of it, and translating this to a near-optimal robust (BIC-in-expectation, IR) mechanism.
+Our results are obtained by computing an optimal solution to \eqref{primal}, or a further relaxation of it, and translating this to a near-optimal support-based-(IC-in-expectation, IR) mechanism.
 Both steps come with their own challenges.
 Except in very simple settings (such as single-item procurement auctions), $|\Om|$ is typically exponential in the input size, and therefore it is not clear how to solve \eqref{primal} efficiently.
 We therefore consider the dual LP \eqref{dual}, which has variables $\ga_c$, $y_{i,(c_i,c_{-i}),c'_i}$ and $\be_{i,(c_i,c_{-i})}$ corresponding to \eqref{e2}, \eqref{e3} and \eqref{e4} respectively.

-With additive types, the separation problem for constraints \eqref{e5} amounts to determining if the optimal value of the \cm problem defined by a certain input with possibly negative costs, is at least $\gm_c$.
-Hence, an optimal algorithm for the \cm problem can be used to solve \eqref{dual}, and hence, \eqref{primal} efficiently.
+With additive types, one can encode the LHS of \eqref{e5} as $\sum_i\tc_i(\w)$ for a suitably-defined additive type (depending on $c$) $\tc_i=(\tc_{i,v})_{v\in\T_i}$.
+Thus, the separation problem for constraints \eqref{e5} amounts to determining if the optimal value of the \cm problem defined by a certain additive type profile, with possibly negative values, is at least $\gm_c$.
+Hence, an optimal algorithm for the \cm problem can be used to solve \eqref{dual}, and hence, \eqref{primal}, efficiently.

 \begin{theorem} With additive types, one can efficiently solve \eqref{primal} given an optimal algorithm for the \cm problem. \end{theorem}